Monday, December 23, 2024

 — What else should be done now to increase our defense capability?

-It would be worthwhile to now carry out an audit of all those defensive structures that have been built in recent years, where they need to be completed, retrofitted, strengthened with wood, drainage systems made - this would definitely make sense.
+It would be worthwhile now to make an audit of all those defensive structures that have been built in recent years, where they need to be completed, equipped, strengthened with wood, drainage systems made - this would definitely make sense.
 If a trench is dug in the ground and it is not reinforced with anything, then after three months it will crumble and cease to be a full-fledged trench.

 — Does it make sense to somehow reconstruct positions that were dug deep in the rear, around Kyiv, for example?